 On April 1, 2010, five current and former prisoners in the custody of the Bureau of Prisons who were transferred to experimental "Communications Management Units" (CMUs), and two spouses of those prisoners, filed suit under the First, Fifth, and Eighth Amendments, as well as the Administrative Procedure Act against the U.S. Attorney General and the BOP in the District Court for the District of Columbia.
 The plaintiffs were represented by private as well as public interest counsel and asked the court for declaratory relief and injunctive relief either compelling the BOP to return them to the general population of an appropriate BOP facility or enjoining the BOP from operating the CMU in a way that violates the plaintiff's rights.
-Specifically, the plaintiffs claim that placement in the CMU was discriminatory and imposes atypical and significant curtailments on their ability to communicate with loved ones, and that the BOP was required by the APA to provide opportunity for notice and comment on a dramatic change in policy that contradicts existing regulations.
+Specifically, the plaintiffs claim that placement in the CMU was discriminatory and imposed atypical and significant curtailments on their ability to communicate with loved ones, and that the BOP was required by the APA to provide opportunity for notice and comment on a dramatic change in policy that contradicts existing regulations.

 In 2006 and 2007, the BOP secretly created two experimental prison units designed to isolate certain prisoners from the rest of the BOP and the outside world, called "Communication Management Units."
 The CMUs, unlike other federal general population units, categorically banned any physical contact with visiting friends and family, and placed severe restrictions on CMU prisoners' access to phone calls and prison programming.
 More than two thirds of the prisoners confined in the CMUs are Muslim, over-representing the BOP Muslim population by roughly 1,000%.